jekyll/jekyll/docs/_docs/themes.md

 ## Overriding theme defaults

-Jekyll themes set default layouts, includes, and stylesheets.
+Jekyll themes set default data, layouts, includes, and stylesheets.
 However, you can override any of the theme defaults with your own site content.

 To replace layouts or includes in your theme, make a copy in your `_layouts` or `_includes` directory of the specific file you wish to modify, or create the file from scratch giving it the same name as the file you wish to override.